salvador-dali/unnamed/docs/4_jwt.md

 Frontend developer does not really need to know a lot about JWT.
 It is sufficient to know that this is a base64 encoded string, that should not be shared with anyone (something like a cookie).

-You get this string when a person log in to a site and have to destroy it when a user logs out.
+You get this string when a person logs in to a site and have to destroy it when a user logs out.
 If a user is logged in, you have to send this string in the header with every his request.

 ### Brief description of JWT